Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-LocalOrigin allows to go from a frame dispatch origin to a multilocation.
+- **_LocalOrigin_** allows to go from a frame dispatch origin to a multilocation.
 This is necessary because **we enter the xcm-executor with xcm origins, not with frame dispatch origins**.
+Note that this is an extrinsic in a frame pallet, and thus, **we call it with frame origins**.

-Council decisions are converted to plurality junction multilocations.
+- Council decisions are converted to `Plurality` junction multilocations.

-Signed origins are converted to AccountId32 junction multilocations.
+- Signed origins are converted to `AccountId32` junction multilocations.

 ---